An Expunction May Still Be Necessary

 A criminal arrest record can be like the legal equivalent of a sickness.
 It can cost you a job, a promotion at work, or countless other opportunities.
-The damage is done when someone hears about the arrest.

 In some states this allows for a person with an expunction to “deny the occurrence of the arrest…” in certain circumstances.
 This varies state to state and you should know local laws.